Quarter End Playbook

 As a payroll provider, your customers rely on you for a smooth filing season.
 The information below outlines the expectations, resources, and communications you'll need to best serve your customers.

-• Year End includes annual reconciliations and the creation of W-2s, 1099s, and other annual filings.
-These follow a separate timeline that extends into February and does not overlap with quarter end processing.
-For details on Year End, see the Year End Playbook.
+• Year End is a separate process that includes annual reconciliations and forms such as W-2s and 1099s.
+It follows a different timeline extending into February and does not overlap with quarter end processing.
+See the Year End Playbook for details.

-• Automated refiles without support requests - When employers resolve a blocked filing reason caused by missing identifiers or an outstanding failed debit, Check will automatically attempt refiles during the filing month, reducing back-and-forth and accelerating resolution.
+• Automated refiles without support requests - When employers resolve a blocked filing reason caused by missing identifiers or an outstanding failed debit, Check will automatically attempt refiles for Applied For → ID available and when a company resolves bad standing blockers’

 Day